On the stability of the annulus for the torsion of multiply connected domains: Asymmetry of the holes

-Now the idea is to obtain an estimate on the asymmetry of $\tilde S=D(\abs{S})$ by "propagating" the asymmetry between level set as in \cite{BD}.
-However, now propagation must be done outward and is possible by exploiting the following adaptation of the Lemma \ref{propasi}. \begin{lemma} Let $\Omega\subset U$ such that then it holds: \end{lemma} \begin{proof} Let $B$ the ball that achieves the minimum in the definition of $\alpha(U)$, by the triangle inequality we get
+Now the idea is to obtain an estimate on the asymmetry of $\tilde S=D_{\tilde u}(\abs{S})$ by "propagating" the asymmetry between level set as in \cite{BD}.
+However, now propagation must be done outward and is possible by exploiting the following adaptation of the Lemma \ref{propasi}. \begin{lemma} Let $\Omega \subset U \subset \mathbb{R}^n$ be sets of finite measure.
+Suppose that

-where $B'$ is a ball concentric to $B$ that has the same measure of $\Omega$.
-By using that and noticing that the assumption on the measure is equivalent to Lastly, the conclusion follows by the property that $\alpha(\Omega)\geq 2$. \end{proof} Let us define again the threshold as